MathPeople/MathPeople.github.io/README.md

 # UCRQualPrep
-MathPeople is a group of mathematicians using gitHub to do some math.
+MathPeople is a group of mathematicians using GitHub to do some math.
 This site was created for hosting qual prep seminars, but room is left to include other uses should any be found.

 Check out the readmes folder for some information.